Angular Momentum Loss Due to Spin-Orbit Effects in the Post-Minkowskian Expansion: Introduction

 In this paper we consider dissipative effects induced by the (classical) spin of the scattering objects, focusing on the terms linear in spin, often termed spin-orbit in analogy with atomic systems.
 Our approach is based on the eikonal operator and on reverse unitarity.
 Using these tools, we first confirm the results of Ref.~\cite{Riva:2022fru} for the $O(G^3)$ radiated energy-momentum due to spin-orbit effects and obtain a new prediction: the angular momentum that the two-body system loses due to spin-orbit effects at $\mathcal O(G^3)$.
 As is typically the case for angular momentum losses \cite{Manohar:2022dea,DiVecchia:2022owy,DiVecchia:2022piu,Heissenberg:2022tsn}, both emissions of dynamically propagating gravitational waves and static-field effects contribute to the final result.

-Accurate expressions for energy and angular momentum losses are important, in combination with those of binding energies, as they inform waveform models \cite{Damour:2008yg,Antonelli:2019ytb,Khalil:2022ylj,Buonanno:2022pgc} that are relevant for gravitational-wave data analysis, for instance by fixing the so-called radiation reaction force \cite{Manohar:2022dea}.
-In addition, the knowledge of the $O(G^3)$ energy and angular momentum loss enables one to deduce the linear radiation reaction terms in the $O(G^4)$ impulse \cite{Bini:2021gat,Manohar:2022dea,Jakobsen:2022zsx,Bini:2022enm,ToApGG}.
+Accurate expressions for energy and angular momentum losses are important, in combination with those of binding energies, as they serve as key ingredients of waveform models \cite{Damour:2008yg,Antonelli:2019ytb,Khalil:2022ylj,Buonanno:2022pgc} that are relevant for gravitational-wave data analysis, for instance by fixing the so-called radiation reaction force \cite{Manohar:2022dea}.
+In addition, the knowledge of the $O(G^3)$ energy and angular momentum loss enables one to deduce the linear radiation reaction terms in the $O(G^4)$ impulse \cite{Bini:2021gat,Manohar:2022dea,Jakobsen:2022zsx,Bini:2022enm,Jakobsen:2023hig}.

 The paper is organized as follows.
 In Section~\ref{sec:general} we provide a concise presentation of the eikonal operator \cite{Cristofoli:2021jas,DiVecchia:2022piu,Heissenberg:2022tsn,DiVecchia:2023frv} and discuss the inclusion of spin in one of its key ingredients, the tree-level waveform, following in particular Ref.~\cite{Riva:2022fru}.
 In Section~\ref{sec:radiative} we then turn to the calculation of integrated radiative observables characterizing gravitational-wave emission: first energy-momentum, which confirms the result of Ref.~\cite{Riva:2022fru}, and then angular momentum, which constitutes a new result.
 Section~\ref{sec:static} is then devoted to the inclusion of static-field effects in the angular momentum loss, which are captured by the general formula obtained in Ref.~\cite{DiVecchia:2022owy}.
 In Section~\ref{sec:total} we combine the results of the previous sections to provide the complete result for the angular momentum carried by the gravitational field sourced by the two-body scattering and discuss its analytic continuation to the case of highly eccentric bound orbits.
 We discuss in detail recoil terms that arise when rewriting the covariant angular momentum tensor, on which we focus in this paper, in terms of the angular momentum vector.
 We also present several cross checks that validate our results with the existing literature and with an independent calculation that we performed in the PN limit.
 We collect our conventions on the kinematics in Appendix~\ref{app:Kin} and those concerning integrations and index contractions, including some useful Fourier transforms, in Appendix~\ref{app:FT}.